ddikman/shop-distance-poc/README.md

 # Microfulfilment PoC

-This is a tiny vue application that takes our currently active shops and plots their delivery radius on a map.
+This is a tiny vue application that takes our currently active shops and compares their distance with a given address.

 ## running